bf2fc6cc711aee1a0c2a/kas-installer/TIPS.md

 By default, fleetmanager will always chose the latest strimzi when a new kafka instance is created.
 The easiest way to trick the system into creating a kafka instance with a previous version is to edit the strimzi deployment and change the `app.kubernetes.io/part-of` label on the strimzi deployment of the newer strimzi to a value other than `managed-kafka` (e.g. `managed-kafkaX`).
-Fleetshard will ignored the deployment and not advertise the the version to Fleet Mangaer.
+Fleetshard will ignore the deployment and not advertise the the version to Fleet Mangaer.
+Check this by inspecting the `managedkafkaagent` resource.

 You can then create an instance: